mktcode/openai-tool-runner/README.md

 }
 ```

-## Streaming
+# Streaming

-Instead of streaming individual tokens, you can only stream messages.
-My theory is that token streaming will be irrelevant anyways, once the models are fast enough and it will be more a frontend animation.
-Streaming the things that actually DO take time, like API calls etc., is more important I guess.
-The runners are async generators, which means they yield messages (assistant message with tool calls and tool responses) as they come in, instead of just returning a single result.
+Instead of streaming individual tokens, you can stream entire messages.
+As models become faster, token streaming may become irrelevant and primarily a frontend animation.
+Streaming actions that take significant time, like API calls, is more important.
+The runners are async generators, meaning they yield messages (including tool calls and responses) as they arrive, rather than returning a single result.

-I currently use Nuxt 3 for my frontend, which uses h3 and it has this handy function [`sendIterable`](https://h3.unjs.io/utils/response#senditerableevent-iterable).
-You can pass it the runner.
-Not sure how to do it in Next.js or other frameworks but there should be similiar solutions.
-Here's part of an endpoint in my application:
+I use Nuxt 3 for my frontend, which utilizes h3 and its handy function [`sendIterable`](https://h3.unjs.io/utils/response#senditerableevent-iterable).
+You can pass the runner to it.
+For Next.js or other frameworks, there should be similar solutions.
+Here's a part of an endpoint in my application:

 ```ts
 export default defineEventHandler(async (event) => {